 What Is Photosensitivity?
 Photosensitivity is the sensitivity to sunlight where the skin reacts to sunlight alone or sunlight and chemicals.
 The chemicals causing this photosensitivity are found in fragrance-giving perfumes, makeup products, lotions, creams, foods, or medicines.
 Photosensitivity in...
 Read Article

 Query: Hello doctor,I am suffering from pterygium from last two years.
 I feel a burning sensation and redness in my eyes the whole day, currently using rose water as suggested by an Ayurvedic doctor.
 Is there any drops which heal it permanently without surgery?
 I found one online.
 Could you please suggest ...
 Read Full »

-Article Overview: In this article, I have discussed various causes, types and management of itching.
+Article Overview: Itching is an irritating sensation that makes a person scratch his skin.
+In this article, I have discussed various causes, types, and management of itching.
 Read Article

+What Is Itching?
 Pruritus (itching) is the predominant symptom of inflammatory skin disease.
-It lacks precise definition and can best be defined indirectly as a sensation that leads to a desire to scratch.
-Types of Itching: Tickle sensation, which is a more akin to touch.
-It is very transient and easily relieved...
+It lacks a precise definition and can best be defined indirectly as a sensation that leads to a desire to scratch.
+What Are the Causes of Itching?
+Itching can occur as a symptom of many health conditions.
+Th...
 Read Article

-Do you have a question on Pterygium or Ultra Violet B Radiations?Ask a Doctor Online
+Do you have a question on Pterygium or Matrix Metalloproteinases?Ask a Doctor Online